fachat/csa_ultracpu/CPLD/VIDEO.md

 - r15: cursor position low (CRTC)
 - r20: attribute start address high (VDC)
 - r21: attribute start address low (VDC)
-- r22: character horizontal - define character width total and displayed (VDC)
+- r22: (not used: character horizontal - define character width total and displayed (VDC)
   - bits 3-0: displayed: number of bits displayed from the character definition (not VDC!)
-  - bits 3-0: total: total number of horizontal bits timed for a char, -1.
+  - bits 3-0: total: total number of horizontal bits timed for a char, -1.)
 - r23: character displayed vertical: number of scan lines -1 of the displayed part of a character (VDC)
 - r24: vertical smooth scroll (partly VDC, scroll similar to VIC-II)
   - bits 3-0: number of scan lines to scroll the screen down